 It is common knowledge that not all spots on the lake or sea are good for fishing.
 But how do you find the perfect spot?

 I will suggest you start by asking the local fishing shop for the best fly fishing spots.
-Also consider joining local clubs and Facebook groups who have a wealth of information on fly fishing, including the best spots.
+Also consider joining local clubs and Facebook groups that have a wealth of information on fly fishing, including the best spots.

 With time, you will develop personal preferences regarding the fishing spots.
 You might prefer an area close to your home or one you can easily access after work.